bRAWcap 1.1.0

 Typedef Documentation

-◆ brawcap_rx_timeout_t
+◆ brawcap_packet_size_t

-typedef UINT16 brawcap_rx_timeout_t
+typedef UINT16 brawcap_packet_size_t

 #include <brawcap_types_shared.h>

-◆ brawcap_rx_min_packets_t
+◆ brawcap_packet_t

 #include <brawcap_types_shared.h>